 This Cucumber Juice recipe is refreshing, hydrating and super easy to make!
 It can be made using a blender or a juicer and this juiced cucumber comes together in about 5 minutes.
-We will also touch on the many cucumber juice benefits in this post, and how to add more cucumbers into your diet.

 Clear glass mason jar filled with cucumber juice.
 Slices of cucumber and lemon float in the glass.